 Also Featured In: Seychelles birds, White Oahu Birds

 The wedge-tailed shearwater is a medium-large seabird found in the tropical Pacific and Indian Oceans.
-It is one of several species referred to as muttonbirds, along with the sooty and short-tailed shearwaters.
+It is one of several species called muttonbirds and the sooty and short-tailed shearwaters.

-Wedge-taileds are an important part of many island cultures who traditionally hunt these birds during certain times of year when populations peak due to migration patterns.
+Wedge-tailed are an important part of many island cultures that traditionally hunt these birds during certain times of the year when populations peak due to migration patterns.

 Phylum | Chordata |